Tulane vs. East Carolina NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Tulane and its opponents have gone over the current 64-point total in three of four games this season.
+- Tulane has combined with its opponents to score more than 64 points in three of four games this season.

-- East Carolina's games have gone over 64 points in just one opportunity this season.
+- East Carolina and its opponents have combined to score more than 64 points in one game this season.

 - The combined points per game average of the two teams, 63.8, is 0.2 points fewer than Saturday's over/under.

-- This contest's over/under is 3.1 points under the 67.1 these two squads combine to give up per game in 2021.
+- These two squads surrender a combined 67.1 points per game, 3.1 more than this contest's over/under.

-- Green Wave games this season feature an average total of 64.8 points, a number 0.8 points higher than Saturday's over/under.
+- The Green Wave and their opponents have scored an average of 64.8 points per game in 2021, 0.8 more than Saturday's total.

-- The 64 total in this game is 5.9 points above the 58.1 average total in Pirates games this season.
+- In 2021, games involving the Pirates have averaged a total of 58.1 points, 5.9 fewer than this game's set over/under.

 Tulane Stats and Trends

+- Thus far this year Tulane has two wins against the spread.

-- The Green Wave covered the spread in their only game when favored by 3.5 points or more.
+- This season, the Green Wave won ATS in their only game as a favorite of 4 points or more.

-- Tulane's games this year have gone over the point total three times in four opportunities (75%).
+- Tulane's games this year have gone over the total in three out of four opportunities (75%).

-- Tulane is 2-0 against the spread and 1-1 overall in games when it records more than 29.8 points.
+- Tulane is 2-0 against the spread and 1-1 overall in games when it puts up more than 29.8 points.

-- The Green Wave have turned the ball over two more times (10 total) than the Pirates have forced a turnover (8) this season.
+- The Green Wave have turned the ball over 10 times this season, two more turnovers than the Pirates have forced (8).

 - Find the latest spread and moneyline odds for Tulane at SISportsbook.